David F. Williams, DSc, FREng

 David F. Williams, D.Sc., FREng., Professor and Director of International Affairs

-David Williams was trained as a materials scientist and has 45 years experience in the medical device/tissue engineering fields.
+David Williams was trained as a materials scientist and has 48 years experience in the medical device/tissue engineering fields.
 He was at the University of Liverpool, UK for many years, where he was Head of Clinical Engineering, Director, UK Centre for Tissue Engineering and Pro Vice Chancellor of the University; he is now Emeritus Professor of Liverpool.
 He was appointed as Professor and Director of International Affairs, Wake Forest Institute of Regenerative Medicine in 2008 and is also a Visiting Professor, Christiaan Barnard Department of Cardiothoracic Surgery, Cape Town, South Africa, a Guest Professor, at Tsinghua University, Beijing, China, Advisory Professor at Shanghai Jiao Tong University, China and Visiting Professor at Taipei Medical University, Taiwan.
 He is Chairman and Founding Director of the South African company Strait Access Technologies Pty.
 He was the Editor-in-Chief, Biomaterials, the world’s leading journal in this field for 15 years until 2014.
-He is currently Global President of the Tissue Engineering and Regenerative Medicine International Society.
-He has written or edited 40 books, including the recently published Essential Biomaterials Science, and produced over 400 scientific papers.
+He was Global President of the Tissue Engineering and Regenerative Medicine International Society from 2012 to 2015.
+He has written or edited 40 books, including the recently published Essential Biomaterials Science, and produced over 420 scientific papers.
 He received the prestigious Founders Award of the US Society for Biomaterials in 2007 and the Acta Biomaterialia Gold Medal in 2012.
-He is a Fellow of the Royal Academy of Engineering of the UK, a Foreign Fellow of the Indian National Academy of Engineering and a Master of the DeTao Masters Academy of China.
+He is a Fellow of the Royal Academy of Engineering of the UK, a Foreign Fellow of the Indian National Academy of Engineering and a Fellow of the American Institute of Medical and Biological Engineering.

 SYNOPSIS OF AREA OF INTEREST: The main areas of interest have been in the development and selection of biomaterials, the science of biocompatibility in relation to medical devices and tissue engineering scaffolds, material degradation and the design and performance of medical devices including heart valves.